 3. Promotions - Of all women assistant professors during the years data were collected, the percent who were promoted to associate professor: 2/36=5.56%.

-Simulation Assumptions
+Model Assumptions

 The simulation provides several stochastic models.
 The main difference between them is the order in which hiring decisions are made and promotions awarded.
-In Model 1 hiring occurs before promotions, in Model 2 promotions occur before hiring and in Model 3 hiring and promotions occur independently.
+In Model 1 hiring occurs before promotions, in Model 2 promotions occur before hiring and in Model 3 hiring and promotions are independent.
 Otherwise, the models are the same.
 Models 1 and 2 were designed to test how the simulation behaved under different cascading rules.
-Unless otherwise noted, all further documentation notes refer to Model 3.
+However, unless otherwise noted, all further documentation refers to Model 3 because it best represents how this department makes faculty personnel decisions.
+The models operate using several assumptions:

 1. The number of faculty is always an integer rather than a fraction.